 A more typical LRDG raid is portrayed in the film, Sea of Sand; albeit with somewhat dramatic consequences.
 The prototypical raid would be on an airfield, supply dump, or communications site.
 While it is true that the LRDG did manage a few daring vehicular airfield raids similar to the guns a blazing shoot ‘em up done by the SAS, it was more common for raids to be done quietly and dismounted.
 Sea of Sand had the fortunate luck of having William Kennedy Shaw, LRDG Intelligence Officer, as a technical advisor.
 From the film we see the danger of the patrol moving to the objective.
 The oft repeated scene of an aerial attack was a problem with any type of raid.
 The key to a successful raid is not letting the enemy know you are coming.
 Once the patrol arrives it sets up a rally point and then performs what is known as a “leaders recon”.
 That is they move closer to the objective and decide how best to attack.

 Once the patrol leader has recce the objective they will draw a plan or patrol order.
 Typically the patrol order will split the patrol into three elements.
 The elements are called the assault team, support team and security team.
 The assault team is the element that will actually move onto the objective and perform the raid.
 The support team will provide the necessary support for the assault element.
 The final element, the security team secures the rally point and provides early warning for the patrol.

-Principle duties of the assault team:
+Principle duties of the Assault team

 Principle duties of the Support team

-Principle duties of Security
+Principle duties of the Security team

 However if the assault team is going to move on to the objective firing weapons, then the support team may lay down suppressive fire or even create a diversionary attack.
 Once the objective is taken, the support team moves onto the objective to prepare for a counter attack while the assault team searches the objective.